Life insurance for estate planning

 Family members with a disability

-If you have a dependent who’ll likely need long-term care, a permanent policy — which never expires — may be a good fit to ensure their financial protection.
+If you have a dependent who’ll likely need long-term care, a permanent policy may be a good fit to ensure their financial protection.
+Unlike a term life insurance policy, a permanent policy will last the rest of your life and guarantee a payout to care for your loved one.

-You may also want to designate a special needs trust as a beneficiary for your policy.
-This way, your chosen trustee will be able to distribute funds to your family member without disqualifying them from getting Social Security or Medicaid benefits.
+If you’re getting a policy to care for someone with a disability, you may also want to designate a special needs trust as a beneficiary for your policy.
+This way, your chosen trustee will be able to distribute funds to your family member and the funds won’t disqualify them from getting Social Security or Medicaid benefits.

 Blended families

-If you already have a policy and go through a divorce or separation, you can change the beneficiaries at any time.
+If you already have a policy and go through a divorce or separation, you can change the beneficiaries at any time and for any reason.
 You’ll just need to contact your insurance company.

 Family businesses

-Life insurance can also aid in keeping family businesses running if a key partner were to pass away.
-Buy-sell agreements are contracts that determine how a deceased partner’s share of the business is to be redistributed — these contracts are often funded by life insurance policies.
+Life insurance can also aid in keeping family businesses running if a key partner or owner passes away.
+Buy-sell agreements are contracts usually funded by life insurance policies that determine how a deceased person’s share of the business is to be redistributed.

-In this case, the death benefit can help the surviving partner or family member maintain their control of the business.
+In cases like this, the death benefit can help the surviving family members maintain their control of the business and business operations.

 Charitable organizations

-Some people wish to include charitable contributions in their estate plan.
+Some people wish to make charitable contributions from their estate after they die.
 Life insurance can help achieve this goal, too.

 What types of policies can be useful in estate planning?

-If you have a higher net worth and are looking to maximize your beneficiaries’ inheritance, a permanent policy can be useful.
+If you have a high net worth and are looking to maximize the inheritance that you’ll leave to your loved ones, a permanent life policy can be a useful tool in your estate plan.

-Permanent policies guarantee lifelong coverage and come with a cash value component that can accumulate over time.
-Your heirs can also claim the death benefit without paying income tax.
+Permanent policies like whole life insurance guarantee lifelong coverage and come with a cash value component that can accumulate over time.
+Your heirs will also be able to claim the death benefit without paying income tax regardless of when you die.

 Guaranteed universal life insurance